SSL and NASA Successfully Complete Preliminary Design Review for Trailblazing Restore-L On-Orbit Robotic Servicing Spacecraft

 NASA is also leveraging SSL’s commercial capabilities and experience to help reduce cost on a variety of next-generation missions that enable groundbreaking robotics and automation technologies.
 These include a NASA Discovery Mission to explore the asteroid Psyche and the Dragonfly program, which will demonstrate robotic satellite assembly on-orbit.

-SSL MDA Holdings Inc will be exhibiting at Space Tech Expo Europe in stand 6006.
+SSL MDA Holdings Inc will be exhibiting at Space Tech Expo USA in booth 6006.